 To some, the “classics” they’d listed would be out of bounds for the DJ and regarded as cheese.
-Having the conversation though revealed that they’d been to a wedding the week before where the DJ had played the Hokey Cokey (as have I on many occasions but only when asked to do so by the bride and groom I might add!).
+Having the conversation though revealed that they’d been to a wedding the week before where the DJ had played the Hokey Cokey (as have I on many occasions but only when asked to do so by the couple concerned I might add!).

 So, the level of “cheesiness” was defined and the line drawn in the sand as to what they’d rather not hear – no problem :).

 What wasn’t clear from the songs they’d selected was the type of music they’d like for the majority of the evening.
 A quick amble down the route of favourite bands and songs soon sorted that one out (and I’m looking forward to this one from my side of the booth as a big Queen and Status Quo fan personally :). ).